svetlanamancic/Tigar_Tyres/README.md

 # Tigar Tyres Internship Project

+Below can be found short description of project done as part of an internship at Tigar Tyres company, part of Michelin group.

 ## Technology Stack

 | **Backend** | **Frontend** | **Components** | **Database** | **Container Management** |